What is keratoconus?

 In advanced cases with a high corneal deformity, the presence of scarring or in cases where the disease is progressing, a cornea transplant will be required, either partial (deep anterior lamellar keratoplasty) or full (penetrating keratoplasty).

 Can I get refractive eye surgery with a keratoconus?
 Will I have to get a cornea transplant?

 A cornea transplant was the only solution to a keratoconus up to a few decades ago, but there are now different options to halt or even correct the keratoconus without resorting to a cornea transplant, particularly in incipient or moderate cases with a little astigmatism.
 Nowadays, a cornea transplant is solely reserved for very advanced cases where there is an evident and marked deformation of the cornea.
 It is important to emphasise the fact that laser refractive surgery with a corneal laser is contraindicated in cases of keratoconus.

 I have keratoconus and have had crosslinking, intracorneal rings have been inserted and my prescription is stable.
 What are my options if I want to stop wearing glasses?

-In cases of mild and stable keratoconus with astigmatism and low myopia, whenever the eye can manage it, a pre-crystalline intraocular lens implant (behind the iris and in front of the crystalline lens) to correct your prescription.
-It's important to remember that corneas with keratoconus are anomalous corneas that can respond unpredictably to any surgical manoeuvre performed (for example, an incision or cut in the cornea to insert the lens into the eye).
-These highs have a higher risk of retaining part of the prescription than normal eyes.
+In cases of mild and stable keratoconus with astigmatism and low myopia (short-sightedness), whenever the eye can handle it, a pre-crystalline intraocular lens implant (behind the iris and in front of the crystalline lens) can be considered in order to correct your prescription.
+It is important to remember that corneas with keratoconus are anomalous corneas that can respond unpredictably to any surgical manoeuvre performed (for example, an incision or cut in the cornea to insert the lens into the eye).
+These eyes have a higher risk of retaining part of the prescription than normal eyes.